How Social Media Affects Self-Perception

 Self Perception is simply how you see yourself, and this can easily be affected by unrealistic ideas on social media.

 Comparing yourself to others on social media may have become an unintentional habit you have picked up.
 However, it could be negatively affecting your mental health.

 Why should you avoid comparison on social media?

-- What you are seeing on social media isn’t reality.
-Images can be edited and staged so don’t compare yourself to something that isn’t real.
+- What you see on social media isn’t reality.
+Images can be edited and staged, so don’t compare yourself to something that isn’t real.

 - You never know what’s going on in their life.
 The person who you think is happy with their body image and appearance may not be in reality.